RaspberryPiFoundation/python-curriculum/en-GB/rock-paper-scissors/index.md

    ![screenshot](images/rps-print-computer.png)

+   You can either delete the line `print(chosen)`, or make the computer ignore it be adding a `#` at the start of the line.

 + Test your code by clicking Run and choosing your option.

 + Hmm, the computer's choice gets printed on a new line.
-You can fix that by adding a comma `,` after `vs`, that tells Python not to start a new line.
+You can fix that by adding `end=' '` after `vs`, that tells Python to end with a space instead of a new line.

    ![screenshot](images/rps-same-line.png)